top of page

 • Download or open the TED Presentation Rubric.
 Look at each skill across the top and imagine what it would look like.

-• Turn off/mute the volume and watch the Bill Gates presentation for about 3 - 4 minutes, just watching the physical movements (the skills at the top) without listening to the content.
+• Turn off/mute the volume and watch the Bill Gates presentation for about 3-4 minutes, focusing only on the physical movements (the skills at the top) without listening to the content.
 Stop the speech and score Gates using a 1-5 rating (1=bad, 5=excellent).
 The students can discuss the rating with their friends before giving it, but they don't have to give the same rating.
-The students were reminded to be as unbiased as possible, as they may have already known some speakers.
+The students were reminded to be as unbiased as possible, since they might already know some of the speakers.

 • Do the same exercise with Lomborg and Oliver.

-• The students were to choose one speaker whose body language they most preferred and one speaker they least preferred.
+• The students were to choose one speaker whose body language they preferred most and one they preferred least.
 They had to give reasons why for each.
 The answers were typed in the table.

 Students were also informed earlier that their answers would be shared with everyone during class discussion.
-In the class discussion, students were given room for debate as some of their answers contradicted others.
+During the class discussion, students were given room to debate, as some of their answers contradicted one another.
 There were no right or wrong answers, but we tried to find the best explanation.
-A simple class survey I did recently after the end of the semester revealed that 9 out of 15 students who responded commented that they enjoyed this video analysis type of activity the most.
+A simple class survey I conducted at the end of the semester revealed that 9 out of 15 students who responded said they enjoyed this video-analysis activity the most.

 d.
 Group Presentation Video and Peer-Teaching Using Google Meet

-For this activity, students were asked to get into groups and prepare a group presentation based on assigned short stories.
-As a group, the students needed to delegate the task of finding the following information: Character(s), Plot, Setting, Theme(s) and Moral Value(s), and they were given two weeks to prepare.
+For this activity, students were asked to form groups and prepare a presentation based on assigned short stories.
+As a group, the students needed to delegate the task of finding the following information: character(s), plot, setting, theme(s) and moral value(s), and they were given two weeks to prepare.
 As the students were presenting,

 I recorded their presentations on Google Meet and later posted the videos on Google Classroom for everyone in the class to re-watch if necessary.
 After each group's presentation, a Q&A session was held to help enhance their classmates’ understanding of the short stories.